 What is Folic Acid?

 It is necessary to consult your doctor when you take folic acid during pregnancy or breastfeeding.
 Moreover, folic acid should not be consumed if you are suffering from an infection, pernicious anemia, hemolytic anemia, anemia, kidney disease, or alcoholism.
-You should strictly follow doctor’s instructions and should take the prescribed dosage, when you take folic acid.
+You should strictly follow the doctor’s instructions and should take the prescribed dosage when you take folic acid.
 It says having folic acid with a full glass of water is good.
-Storage conditions for folic acid are at room temperature and in a place where there is no moisture and heat.
+Storage conditions for folic acid are at room temperature and in a place where there is no moisture or heat.

 What is Folinic Acid?

 Folinic acid is a vitamin B; it is also called Leucovorin.
 Its usage is to reduce the harmful effects of certain drugs such as pyrimethamine (Daraprim) or trimetrexate (Neutrexin) and to treat certain types of anemia and cancers.

 As a drug, folinic acid is available in 5 mg tablets.
 It can be taken with or without food.
 Also, it can be injected into veins (intravenous) or into a muscle in an arm or buttock (intramuscular).
 The dosage varies depending on the severity of the situation.
 For example, for the prevention of an adverse effect caused by pyrimethamine (Daraprim), the usual daily dosage is 10 mg to 25 mg.